My book is finally in print

 My first philosophical work is finally available on Amazon!
 It's a logical derivation of the societal values which underpin a society dedicated to preserving and promoting the individual pursuit of purpose.
 Both Kindle and print versions are available.
 Thanks especially to all those here in the Gulch.
 Many of you are cited on the acknowledgements page and if you aren't it's probably because I was rushed at the last minute to get something to the editor!
 If you are interested in a signed copy, pm me with your address.

-• Posted by ewv 4 years, 5 months ago in reply to this comment.
+• Posted by ewv 5 years ago

 You have been posting your anti-Ayn Rand subjectivist pronouncements. including mystical religion, here for years.
 The text viewable at amazon is no better.
 You have a reputation.
 Your continued personal attacks and hostility are not excused by demands to read an entire "book" of the same Blarman.
 Escalating your posts here into a computer file does not make you an accomplished writer or intellect.
 Your claim to be a "philosopher" is false.
 You are an emotional internet warrior militantly imposing yourself and demanding to be taken seriously.